Drain Field Services

 How long does a drain field replacement take?

 Most residential drain field replacements take two to five days depending on soil conditions, system type, and permit requirements.
 Mound systems and pressurized drip irrigation fields may require additional time for grading, dosing pump installation, and final inspection by the local health department.
+Contact us to request an estimate with transparent pricing for your specific project.

 Can a failing drain field be repaired instead of replaced?